National Association of Canadian Optician Regulators

 National Opticianry OrganizationsThere are four national organizations that are fundamental to opticianry in Canada: the Opticians Association of Canada (OAC), the Opticians Council of Canada (OCC), the National Association of Canadian Optician Regulators (NACOR) and the Canadian Association of Optician Educators (CAOE).
 A fifth body, the National Examination Committee (NEC) is a sub-committee of NACOR.

-AssociationsIn five of the Canadian provinces the duties of regulatory body and association are fulfilled by separate entities.
+AssociationsIn eight of the Canadian provinces the duties of regulatory body and association are fulfilled by separate entities.
 The College is the regulatory body and the Association serves as provincial advocate for opticians.
-In each of the other five provinces there exists only a regulatory body, which may in those cases be referred to as an association.
+In each of the other two provinces there exists only a regulatory body, which may in those cases complete the work of an association.